 Our common stock is listed on the American Stock Exchange under the symbol "VHC."
-On June 20, 2008, the last reported sales price of our common stock as reported on the American Stock Exchange was \$4.58 per share.
+On July 8, 2008, the last reported sales price of our common stock as reported on the American Stock Exchange was \$4.00 per share.

-We have filed two other registration statements (no. 333-145765 and no. 222-149884) with respect to sales of additional shares of our common stock by certain other selling stockholders.
+We have filed one other registration statement (no. 333-145765) with respect to sales of additional shares of our common stock by certain other selling stockholders.
+There are currently 1,157,667 shares available to be sold under that registration statement.